Environmental Compliance & Hazardous Materials

 Cost and timeline impact

-LID compliance adds cost to a project in three areas: design (engineering the stormwater management system), construction (building the BMPs), and plan review (the separate LID plan check process through the Bureau of Sanitation).
+For projects subject to LID, compliance adds cost in three areas: design (engineering the stormwater management system), construction (building the BMPs), and plan review (the separate LID plan check process through LASAN).

-For a typical single-family residential project in LA, LID compliance costs generally fall in these ranges:
+For a single-family residential project subject to LID, compliance costs generally fall in these ranges:

 Component Typical Cost Range Notes

-Civil engineering for LID plan $3,000-$8,000 Design of BMPs, drainage calculations, plan preparation
+Civil engineering for LID plan $3,000 to $8,000 Design of BMPs, drainage calculations, plan preparation

-Permeable paving $12-$25/SF premium Permeable concrete, pavers, or decomposed granite over standard paving
+Permeable paving $12 to $25/SF premium Permeable concrete, pavers, or decomposed granite over standard paving

-Bioretention/rain gardens $5,000-$15,000 per feature Planted infiltration areas with engineered soil media
+Bioretention/rain gardens $5,000 to $15,000 per feature Planted infiltration areas with engineered soil media

-Large cistern tanks $20,000-$75,000+ Large-capacity underground systems; add shoring costs depending on location and depth
+Large cistern tanks $20,000 to $75,000 or more Large-capacity underground systems; add shoring costs depending on location and depth

-CDS hydrodynamic separators $8,000-$25,000 Pretreatment units for filtering sediment and debris; installed in manhole-type structures
+CDS hydrodynamic separators $8,000 to $25,000 Pretreatment units for filtering sediment and debris; installed in manhole-type structures

-The total LID compliance cost for a single-family residential project typically starts in the $15,000-$50,000 range for projects using standard BMPs like permeable paving and bioretention.
-On projects that require large cistern tanks, CDS pretreatment units, or graywater systems - particularly on hillside properties where soil infiltration rates may be limited by clay content or bedrock and where there is less available area for surface BMPs - total LID costs can exceed $75,000-$100,000 depending on site conditions and system complexity.
+The total LID compliance cost for a covered single-family residential project typically starts in the $15,000 to $50,000 range for projects using standard BMPs like permeable paving and bioretention.
+On projects that require large cistern tanks, CDS pretreatment units, or graywater systems - particularly on hillside properties where soil infiltration rates may be limited by clay content or bedrock and where there is less available area for surface BMPs - total LID costs can exceed $75,000 to $100,000 depending on site conditions and system complexity.

 Timeline Impact

-LID plan check is a separate approval process from the LADBS building permit review, and it must be cleared before your building permit is issued.
-This can add 4-8 weeks to the permit timeline, and revisions can extend that further.
+LID plan check is a separate approval process from the LADBS building permit review, and for covered projects it must be cleared before your building permit is issued.
+This can add 4 to 8 weeks to the permit timeline, and revisions can extend that further.
 On projects where LID requirements are not anticipated early in design, retrofitting stormwater management into a design that was not originally conceived to accommodate it can generate expensive redesign cycles.

 Certificate of occupancy and ongoing maintenance